Historical horse racing: Oregon

-The Oregon Racing Commission approved Instant Racing machines at the state's racetracks in April 2003.
+The Oregon Racing Commission approved HHR at the state's racetracks in April 2003.
 Twenty units were installed at Multnomah Greyhound Park the next month.
 The terminals were moved to Portland Meadows in October.
 They were removed in November 2003 at the direction of the tracks' parent company, Magna Entertainment.
 The Commission in 2006 approved a request from Magna to bring the game back to Portland Meadows, but then reversed itself a year later under pressure from Attorney General Hardy Myers, who believed the machines to be illegal.

-The state enacted a new law legalizing Instant Racing in June 2013, and the game was relaunched at Portland Meadows in February 2015.
+The state enacted a new law legalizing HHR in June 2013, and games were relaunched at Portland Meadows in February 2015.
 Portland Meadows closed in 2019.

 Another horse track, Grants Pass Downs, sought to open a historical racing parlor with 225 machines.
-Their application was denied after the state Department of Justice determined that the latest generation of machines were games of chance rather than parimutuel betting, and therefore would violate the state constitution's prohibitions against casinos and private lotteries.
+In February 2022, their application was denied by the Oregon Department of Justice; it ruled that because they did not offer enough information to the player about a specific race in order to afford them a "meaningful opportunity to exercise skill" via parimutuel betting, the proposed machines constituted a game of chance and therefore violated state laws prohibiting private casinos with more than 75 slot machines.